Isaiah 66 – Rejoicing in God’s Ultimate Victory

 a.
 Behold, I will extend peace to her like a river: When the Messiah returns in glory and triumph, the peace of Jerusalem will be like a gentle, powerful river that is never disturbed.
 But not Jerusalem alone: And the glory of the Gentiles like a flowing stream.

 b.
 As one whom his mother comforts, so I will comfort you: God speaks with supreme tenderness to His faithful servants.
 No one can comfort like a mother, and God will bring that kind of comfort to His people.

 c.
-The hand of the LORD shall be known to His servants, and His indignation to His enemies: When the Messiah returns in glory and triumph, for some it will be a great blessing – and for others it will be nothing but judgment.
-Indeed, the LORD will judge all flesh; and the slain of the LORD shall be many.
+The hand of the Lord shall be known to His servants, and His indignation to His enemies: When the Messiah returns in glory and triumph, for some it will be a great blessing – and for others it is be nothing but judgment.
+Indeed, the Lord will judge all flesh; and the slain of the Lord shall be many.

 a.
 I will gather all nations and tongues; and they shall come and see My glory: God has promised a great regathering work among Israel; but He will also do a regathering work among the whole world, some from all nations and tongues to see His glory.